creative-web-consulting/online-shop/README.md

     celery -A <your-project-name-here> flower
 ```

+Then open http://localhost:5555/dashboard in your browser.
+You will be able to see the active Celery workers and asynchronous task statistics.

 ##### Change the followings variables in the settings.py file for sending emails via Gmail servers using a Google account:
     - EMAIL_HOST_USER = 'your-host-user'
     - EMAIL_HOST_PASSWORD = 'your-email-password'